seeebiii/lambda-updater/README.md

 **--stack** the stack name for your CloudFormation template

-**--target** a JS or JAR file containing your function code; just the functions matching the target type will be updated (might be useful if you're using Java and NodeJS functions in one project)
+**--target** a JS or JAR file containing all your function code; just the functions matching the target type will be updated (might be useful if you're using Java and NodeJS functions in one project)

 **--functionName** optional: if you just want to update one single function, provide the logical function name